Sourdough Pumpkin Scones

 • Cinnamon

-• I add a large pinch of cinnamon to the glaze so you get little specks of spice in the glaze and for that classic pumpkin spice flavor, but you’re welcome to leave out or use another spice.
+• I add a large pinch of cinnamon to the glaze, which gives you little specks of spice and that classic pumpkin spice flavor.
+However, you’re welcome to leave it out or use another spice.

 👨🍳 How to Make Sourdough Pumpkin Scones